Tdarr_Plugin_bsh1_Boosh_FFMPEG_QSV_HEVC

 \nHas no effect unless "reconvert_hevc" is set to true.
 This allows you to specify a maximum

-allowed average OVERALL bitrate for HEVC or similar files.
+allowed average OVERALL bitrate for HEVC/AV1/VP9 files.
 Much like the "bitrate_cutoff" option, but

-specifically for HEVC files.
+specifically for these files.
 It should be set HIGHER then your standard cutoff for safety.

-will want those to control the encoded video bitrate, otherwise you may end up repeatedly reprocessing HEVC files.
+want this to control the encoded video bitrate, otherwise you may end up unintentionally reprocessing these files.

 \n